TritonDataCenter/rfd/rfd/0040/README.md

 that, we'd probably run a separate set of RethinkDB instances in LX zones.
 So far we've had good experience with RethinkDB with thoth and sesat -- granted only with a single RethinkDB instance currently.
 Writing a RethinkDB backend for IMGAPI's database would not be difficult.
+We should also consider a Moray/Manatee cluster.

 ## XXX scratch notes, ignore this section